 Being an intelligent dog who loves nothing more than a job or a challenge, he will need a variety of exercise activities and brain games.
 If he becomes restless, he will most certainly chew up your furniture, so it would be wise to commit to exercising your pup for everyone’s sanity!

 The Australian Heeler, having double working and herding parentage, would do better in a medium to large-sized home.
 This pup will need access to ample outdoor space.
-Ensure that this space is reinforced, otherwise he might escape and find cattle to herd, but fresh air will please the Australian Heeler like nothing else.
+Ensure that this space is reinforced, otherwise, he might escape and find cattle to herd, but the fresh air will please the Australian Heeler like nothing else.

 The Australian Heeler will be suited to a home with young children and other household pets, just as long as he doesn’t display herding tendencies.
-This is heavily influenced by proper socialization and training, but with this he will be an affectionate and gentle dog who wants to please every member of the family.
+This is heavily influenced by proper socialization and training, but with this, he will be an affectionate and gentle dog who wants to please every member of the family.

-The Australian Heeler will need to be socialized with other dogs, animals and unfamiliar humans so that he grows into a confident and well-mannered pooch.
+The Australian Heeler will need to be socialized with other dogs, animals, and unfamiliar humans so that he grows into a confident and well-mannered pooch.
 This will also ensure that he does not become too overprotective.
 Be sure to make all of his training a pleasant experience, and utilize positive reinforcement training.

-If you find that he is herding inside of the home then you need to ensure that you discourage behavior with these steps.
+If you find that he is herding inside of the home then you need to ensure you discourage behavior with these steps.
 Because these pups are extremely intelligent, then you’ll hopefully find that they pick up their training quickly.
 If not, just be persistent and consistent with it and you will soon see results.